emile22/draft-stephan-green-ucs-and-reqs/draft-stephan-green-ucs-and-reqs.md

 There are other dimensions that must visible: As many telecom locations include battery or additionnally several backups levels (as example battery, standby generator ...) there is a requirement to known exactly when a backup power is in used and which one is.

-## Facilitating more precise and real-time estimations of energy consumed by virtualised or cloud-native network functions
+## Real-time Energy Metering of Virtualised or Cloud-native Network Functions

-Effective metering of virtualized network infrastructure is critical for the efficient management and operation of next-generation mobile networks.
+Facilitating more precise and real-time estimations of energy consumed by virtualised or cloud-native network functions.

-Reference: (GREEN FUTURE NETWORKS: METERING IN VIRTUALISED RAN INFRASTRUCTURE)[https://www.ngmn.org/publications/metering-in-virtualised-ran-infrastructure.html] by NGMN Alliance
+Effective metering of virtualized network infrastructure is critical for the efficient management and operation of next-generation mobile networks [GREEN_NGNM].

-# Requirements extracted from proponents documents
+# Requirements Extracted from Proponents Documents

 This section extracts and groups requirements from the documents of the GREEN WG proponents [GREEN-BOF], [sustainability-insights], [legacy-path] and [rfc6988bis-green].
 The aim is to determine initial sets of requirements actionable at different levels of the framework presented below {{framework}}.